 5. How to Choose and Sign Up for Fibre

-Step Action Required Details & Tips Timeline
+| Step | Action Required | Details & Tips | Timeline |

-1. Check Availability Use coverage checker tools • Enter your physical address on ISP websites<br>• Check multiple ISP sites to confirm options<br>• Use comparison websites for broader view 5-10 minutes
+| 1.
+Check Availability | Use coverage checker tools | • Enter your physical address on ISP websites • Check multiple ISP sites to confirm options • Use comparison websites for a broader view • On FibreGeeks coverage areas, start here: Get Fibre |

-2. Evaluate Your Needs Assess speed & contract requirements Speed Guidelines:<br>• 10-30Mbps: Basic browsing, single HD stream<br>• 40-60Mbps: Family use, multiple devices, gaming<br>• 100Mbps+: Power users, content creators, serious gaming<br><br>Upload Speed: Look for symmetrical speeds (e.g., 50/50Mbps) if you:<br>• Video conference frequently<br>• Upload large files<br>• Game online competitively<br><br>Contract: Always prioritize month-to-month for flexibility 15-30 minutes
+| 2.
+Evaluate Your Needs | Assess speed & contract requirements | Speed guidelines: • 10–30Mbps: Basic browsing, single HD stream, student use • 40–60Mbps: Family use, multiple devices, casual gaming • 100Mbps+: Power users, content creators, serious gaming Upload speed: Look for stronger upload (or symmetrical speeds) if you: • Video conference frequently • Upload large files • Game competitively Contract: Prioritise month-to-month unless a promo genuinely justifies a longer term |

-3. Compare & Order Select ISP and package • Compare packages from available providers<br>• Sign up on ISP website<br>• Provide personal details (ID, contact info)<br>• Set up debit order for monthly payments 15-20 minutes
+| 3.
+Compare & Order | Select ISP and package | • Compare packages from available providers • Sign up on the ISP website • Provide personal details (ID, contact info) • Set up debit order for monthly payments (or prepaid where available) |

-4. Schedule Installation Coordinate with technician • ISP coordinates with FNO for installation<br>• You must be home to grant access<br>• Decide on equipment placement<br>• Technician installs fibre line + ONT/CPE box<br>• Connects to your Wi-Fi router 1-3 weeks wait<br>2-4 hours installation
+| 4.
+Schedule Installation / Activation | Coordinate with technician | • ISP coordinates with the FNO for installation or activation • You must be home to grant access (for installs) • Decide on equipment placement (ONT + router / Wi-Fi ONT) • Technician installs the line + ONT/CPE box and tests the connection |

 Key Installation Requirements:

-• Be Present: Someone 18+ must be home during installation
+- Be present: Someone 18+ must be home during installation

-• Clear Access: Ensure pathways to installation points are clear
+- Clear access: Ensure pathways to installation points are clear

 Before You Sign Up Checklist: